martiBpl/demo-valuator/README.md

 ;
 ```

+# Building the app
+To build the docker app container run `docker-compose up -d` it will try to directly connect to a configured db
+(using `.env` file), so make sure the db (or the db docker container) is running before starting this one.

 # Assumptions
 - Prices are using max 2 decimal places,
 - Service does not support multi-currency,
 - Products are stored in internal database - most likely they would be synchronized from other services,
 - If a given product has multiple active discounts applied the service will pick the highest possible,
+- The product price is calculated depending on its possible discounts (stored in an internal database table),
+- At this stage contains two possible discount strategies - percentage based and quantity based,
+- Discount management was currently narrowed only to adding a discount for a given product,
+- The product does not have to be in the db to add a discount for it (no strict product to product-discount relation),
 - The service is calculating total amount and total discount amount based on the calculations:
 ```
 single price after discount = original item price - item discount